gvwilson/thirdbit/src/fiction/bear/index.md

 "What—spell—" Dolly tried to say.

 "It's all right, don't talk," Noxy said to her, suddenly concerned.
-The old gorilla's eyes were wide, and Noxy could see her chest heaving.
+The old troll's eyes were wide, and Noxy could see her chest heaving.
 She reached out impulsively and put her arms around her rescuer.
 "Thank you," she said softly, hugging Dolly.